john-s-butler-dit/Probability_and_Statistical_Inference/README.md

 Silver, N, (2013) The Signal and the Noise: The Art and Science of Prediction, Penguin

-Spiegelhalter, D. (2019).
-The art of statistics: Learning from data.
+Spiegelhalter, D. (2019), The art of statistics: Learning from data.
 Penguin UK.

-Mitchell, M. (2019).
-Artificial Intelligence: A Guide for Thinking Humans, Farrar, Straus and Giroux; Illustrated edition
+Mitchell, M. (2019), Artificial Intelligence: A Guide for Thinking Humans, Farrar, Straus and Giroux; Illustrated edition

-Criado Perez, C., (2021) Invisible Women: Data Bias in a World Designed for Men, Harry N. Abrams
+Criado Perez, C., (2021), Invisible Women: Data Bias in a World Designed for Men, Harry N. Abrams

+Hart, S., (2023), Once Upon a Prime, Flatiron Books

 ### Podcasts: (name, website)
 Deep Mind: Podcast, https://deepmind.com/blog/article/welcome-to-the-deepmind-podcast